ourcodingclub/ourcodingclub.github.io/_tutorials/python-intro.md

 <class 'float'>
 ```

-<a name="modules"></a>

 ## Moving beyond the core Python language with modules
+{: #modules}

 This all seems a bit long-winded, doesn't it?
 Isn't Python meant to be quick and easy, I hear you cry?

 Correct.
 Python's simple and hopefully intuitive syntax is nice, but the real strength of Python lies in its support for packages and libraries/modules that make your coding life easier.

 Python actually has built in support for reading text and csv files, using a module (or library) called...`csv`!
 So there is no need to do all of the above every time you want to read in a simple text file.
 But I hope it was useful introduction to the feel of Python syntax, and some of the basic language features -- they will come in handy later!